-Maritime London’s mission is to promote the UK as the world’s premier maritime business centre.
+Maritime London’s vision is to maintain and enhance the UK’s primacy as the world’s leading provider of maritime professional services.

 Membership of Maritime London is open to any company, organisation or individual that is able to demonstrate support for the UK’s maritime services sector on a global basis.